uleodolter/primo-explore-wikipedia-demo/README.md

 });
 ```

-More information this service will follow.
+More information on this service will follow.